chongjh11/WorldWideEarthquake/README.md

   - Allowed to refresh at your own rate or to not refresh

 **Version 1.0** _released Summer 2020_
-- Allows the selection to plot in selected region
+- Allows the selection to plot in a selected region
 - You need to have your own shapefiles for faults

 ![Version 1.0 default interface](https://github.com/jhchong11/WorldWideEarthquake/blob/master/Images/example2.png)